Jakob-A/Cheat-Sheets/CommandlineTools/Git.md

 :---                                                    | :---
-`git submodule add <remote_url> <destination_folder>`   | adds a submodule to the specified folder `git submodule update --init --recursive`               | download submodule
+`git submodule add <remote_url> <destination_folder>`   | adds a submodule to the specified folder `git submodule update --init --recursive`               | download submodule `git submodule deinit -f -all` | remove all submodules -> afterwards they can be reinitialised